kchen7/kevinchen/about.md

 interested in electronics design.
 <!-- Especially interested in insert specific stuff, fits here -->

+Over the past two summers, I've had the amazing opportunity to intern at
+<a href="https://www.relativityspace.com/" target="_blank" rel="noopener noreferrer">Relativity Space</a>
+ and
+<a href="https://www.latch.com/" target="_blank" rel="noopener noreferrer">Latch</a>.
+At Relativity Space, I helped move the avionics team closer to first flight by designing the low voltage battery management system.
+At Latch, I designed a USB Debugger board for the firmware team and factory test stations.

 At Penn, I've also been a TA, test writer, and peer advisor.
 I was a TA for Introduction to Electrical and Systems Engineering and Head TA for Discrete Mathematics.
 I write tests about circuits for *Science Olympiad at UPenn*, a national